Clara Burel: 2023: Maiden WTA 125 title

-2024: Three WTA Tour quarterfinals, first top-10 win
+2024: Three WTA Tour quarterfinals, top 10 win & top 50

 Burel reached the third round at the Australian Open for the first time at this major defeating Aleksandra Krunić and fifth seed Jessica Pegula, her first top-10 win, before losing to Océane Dodin.
-As a result, she recorded a new career-high singles ranking of world No. 44, reaching the top 50 for the first time on, 5 February 2024.
+As a result, she recorded a new career-high singles ranking of world No. 44, reaching the top 50 for the first time on 5 February 2024.

 At the Upper Austria Ladies Linz, she reached the quarterfinals defeating Sinja Kraus and Kateřina Siniaková, before losing to the third seed, Donna Vekić.

 At the newly upgraded WTA 500 in Strasbourg, Burel also reached the quarterfinals defeating wildcard player Karolina Plíšková and seventh seed and defending champion, Elina Svitolina, her second career top-20 win, before also losing to third seed Danielle Collins.

 Burel recorded a first round win over Eva Lys at Wimbledon, losing her next match to qualifier Sonay Kartal.